Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Analysis with Random Ordering

-Figures~\ref{fig:marginal-capacity} and~\ref{fig:optimal-bmax-rule} visualize this rule.
-Figure~\ref{fig:marginal-capacity} fixes several representative values of $\gpmin$ and plots the marginal share $m_{\text{user}}$ as a function of $\bsmax$.
-The horizontal line at $\eta$ is the design target.
-For a fixed $\gpmin = 20$, the point where the user-share curve falls below $\eta$ determines the cutoff $\bsmax^\ast$.
-This figure, therefore, shows directly how the next unit of block capacity is allocated, and where further scaling starts admitting a disproportionate amount of spam.
-Figure~\ref{fig:optimal-bmax-rule} then summarizes the induced choice itself.
-It plots $\bsmax^\ast$ as a function of $\gpmin$ for several values of $\eta$.
-This figure is therefore the direct design guidance, since it shows, for each floor and each target $\eta$, which block size should be chosen.
+Figures~\ref{fig:marginal-capacity} visualize this rule.
+It plots $\bsmax^\ast$ as a function of $\eta$ when $\gpmin$ is fixed, and shows the corresponding $\bsmax^\ast$ values for representative $\eta$ values.

-\begin{takeaway}[Marginal spam share] Spam takes an increasing share of each additional unit of block capacity.
-Setting $\bsmax$ below $B_{\mathrm{plat}}$ or raising $\gpmin$ creates a favorable trade-off: forgoing a small amount of user welfare eliminates a disproportionate amount of spam, substantially reducing network externality. \end{takeaway}
+\parhead{Takeaway (Marginal spam share)} Spam takes an increasing share of each additional unit of block capacity.
+Setting $\bsmax$ below $B_{\mathrm{plat}}$ or raising $\gpmin$ creates a favorable trade-off: forgoing a small amount of user welfare eliminates a disproportionate amount of spam.